 Ian O’Malley joined V66 shortly after high school.
 After V66 ended, Ian worked at WAAF.
 He, later, moved to NYC and became a VJ on VH1 where he interviewed multiple celebrities and rock stars.
 In 2000, he co-hosted the first season of CBS’s hit reality TV series Big Brother.
 He also had a stint as a VJ on VH1 Classic and has appeared in such films as Richard Linklater’s School of Rock and Lasse Hallstrom’s The Hoax.
 Today, Ian is a popular voiceover and a DJ on WAXQ-FM (Q104.3) in New York City.

 Perry Stone was a NYC-based DJ with experience hosting a music video series in Long Island, when he was selected to join V66.
 He gained a huge following thanks to his outrageous gags and humor.
 After V66 ended, he became a DJ at Boston’s WXKS.
 He has worked as both a DJ and in radio operations at radio stations all over the country.
-Today, he can be heard on WWWV-FM in Charlottesville, VA.
+Today, he can be heard on WQLZ-FM in Springfield, IL.